Shaneue/shaneue.github.io/source/_posts/Kafka.md

 > - Upgrade both broker cluster and client apps to 2.3 or beyond, and also make sure the upgraded brokers are using inter.broker.protocol.version of 2.3 or beyond as well.
 > - Set the config ConsumerConfig GROUP_INSTANCE_ID_CONFIG to a unique value for each consumer instance under one group.
 > - For Kafka Streams applications, it is sufficient to set a unique ConsumerConfig GROUP_INSTANCE_ID_CONFIG per KafkaStreams instance, independent of the number of used threads for an instance.

+### 5. Group Coordinator

+> Kafka provides the option to store all the offsets for a given consumer group in a designated broker (for that group) called the group coordinator.